tari-labs/tari-university/merkle-trees-and-spv-1/PITCHME.md

 ---

 # Inefficient SPV implementation
+* Only store block headers
-* Download the entire block
+* When a transaction is needed, download the entire block
 * Hash to compare it to header to determine if valid
-* Do we really need the entire block to verify a single transaction?
+> Do we really need the entire block to verify a single transaction?

 ---
 # Merkle Trees (and more importantly branches)